jcap3/school-management-api/README.md

 npm install
 ```

-3. Populate .env file in the root directory
+3. Populate .env file in the root directory - make sure to change the MONGO and REDIS according to the instance (e.g. localhost)
 ```sh
 MONGO_URI=mongodb://mongoadmin:secret@localhost:27017/school-management
 USER_PORT=3000